How Does ChatGPT Work? A Plain-English Explanation

 The risk at this level is academic integrity.
 Many high schools have explicit policies prohibiting AI-generated content in assessed work.
 Using ChatGPT to write or substantially revise an essay may constitute academic dishonesty under school policy, regardless of how much the student edits the output afterward.
 Students should always check their school's policy before using any AI tool for schoolwork.

-There is also a developmental risk.
+There's also a developmental risk.
 Writing is a skill that improves through practice.
-Students who use ChatGPT to avoid the difficulty of drafting and revision may find their unassisted writing has not developed the way it would have.
+Students who use ChatGPT to avoid the difficulty of drafting and revision may find their unassisted writing hasn't developed the way it would have.
 The friction of struggling through a draft is where much of the learning happens.

 College Students